How to Choose the Best Mattress for Your Aging Body

 While it is important to get a high-quality mattress, spending more will not always guarantee better results.
 As WebMD points out, “Salespeople may try to sell you on the idea that more coils mean more comfort, but that’s not necessarily true.”

 Take Your Time

 If you can, avoid shopping for a mattress on the weekend.
 Go during a quiet time when you can try out each bed without too much pressure.
 When you lie down on a bed, get into multiple sleeping positions.

 Don’t feel like you need to hop up after a few minutes.
 This may be the most important purchasing decision that you will make all year.

 Don’t Leave Your Sleep to Chance

 Have you recently purchased a new mattress?
 How did you make your decision?
 Have you found that your new mattress has helped you to sleep better at night?
-Please join the conversation and “like” and share this article to keep the conversation going!
+Please share your experience below!